-- Students must maintain a 3.000 minimum institutional GPA to maintain good standing in the nursing program.
-Grades are reviewed at the end of each semester.
-Students who have less than a 3.000 institutional GPA are placed on probation within the college for one major semester or 12 credit hours but may continue to take all required courses.
-If at the end of the probationary semester their institutional GPA is still less than a 3.000, students must change their major before the next semester and will not be advised by the College of Nursing.
-See Academic Probation.
-Students must contact the University Advising Center. - All incomplete grades posted on the transcript must be removed before progression into the upper division can be considered. - Students must earn a minimum grade of C in all required courses in the nursing program.
-No more than 1 failing grade (D+, D, or F) in a BSN degree required NURS or science course to remain eligible for the nursing major.
+CON LD (pre-nursing) students must maintain an institutional GPA of 3.0.
+Lower division students with an institutional GPA below 3.0 will be placed on probation for the following major semester or 12 credit hours but may continue to take required courses.
+If a lower division student maintains a below 3.0 institutional GPA for two consecutive major semesters (fall or spring), the student would then be dismissed from the CON and would be required to change their major.

+- Failure to meet the minimum GPA standards of the CON may influence a student's academic standing at the University. - See Academic Probation. - All incomplete grades posted on the transcript must be removed before progression into the upper division can be considered. - Students must earn a minimum grade of "C" in all required courses in the nursing program.
+Only one below "C" grade is allowed in a required science or nursing (NURS) course to remain eligible for the nursing major.
 Any science course that needs to be repeated must be taken within the USC System.
-All nursing courses that need to be repeated must be taken at USC Columbia the next time it is offered.
-If a student earns a second below C grade in a BSN degree required NURS or science course, they are no longer eligible for the nursing program.
-See Academic Dismissal. - To progress to sophomore-level courses and enroll in BIOL 250, BIOL 250L, and NURS 216, students must successfully complete designated courses with a 3.0 average to include all attempts.
-See https://sc.edu/about/offices_and_divisions/advising/advisor_toolbox/majormaps.php?search=2023-2024 BSN major map for designated courses.
+All nursing courses that need to be repeated must be taken at USC Columbia. - The BSN program recognizes the University grade forgiveness policy. - If a student earns a second below C grade in a BSN degree required NURS or science course, they are no longer eligible for the nursing program.
+See Academic Dismissal.